galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ## Assembly evaluation

 The VGP assembly pipeline contains several built-in QC steps:
-- gfastats: manipulation & evaluation of assembly graphs and FASTA files, particularly used for summary statistics (*e.g.*, contig count, N50, NG50, etc.) ({% cite Formenti2022 %}).
+- **gfastats**: manipulation & evaluation of assembly graphs and FASTA files, particularly used for summary statistics (*e.g.*, contig count, N50, NG50, etc.) ({% cite Formenti2022 %}).
-- {BUSCO}: assesses completeness of a genome from an evolutionarily informed functional point of view.
+- **{BUSCO}**: assesses completeness of a genome from an evolutionarily informed functional point of view.
 BUSCO genes are genes that are expected to be present at single-copy in one haplotype for a certain clade, so their presence, absence, or duplication can inform scientists about if an assembly is likely missing important regions, or if it has multiple copies of them, which can indicate a need for purging ({% cite Simo2015 %}).
-- Merqury: reference-free assessment of assembly completeness and phasing based on *k*-mers.
+- **Merqury**: reference-free assessment of assembly completeness and phasing based on *k*-mers.
 Merqury compares *k*-mers in the reads to the *k*-mers found in the assemblies, as well as the copy number of each *k*-mer in the assemblies ({% cite Rhie_merqury %}).

-> <comment-title>QUAST statistics</comment-title>
+> <comment-title>Summary statistics</comment-title>
 >
-> QUAST will provide us with the following statistics:
+> gfastats will provide us with the following statistics:
 >
 > - No. of contigs: The total number of contigs in the assembly.
 > - Largest contig: The length of the largest contig in the assembly.